 ---|

-Before Xfce 4.18, can be usued following one-liner to create the configuration that calls orage:
+Before Xfce 4.18, the following one-liner can be used to create the configuration that calls orage:

 COMMAND="orage -t"; xfconf-query -c xfce4-panel -p $(xfconf-query -c xfce4-panel -lv | grep clock | awk '{print $1}')/command -t string -s "$COMMAND" -n